LiberTEM/LiberTEM-live/docs/source/detectors/dectris.rst

 want to run it at.
 For reference, a 10-core system was sufficient for live processing using the QUADRO at full speed; for ARINA, we used a 24-core AMD EPYC.

-We have tested on both Linux and Windows - if you have a choice, Linux should be preferred.
+We have tested on both Linux and Windows.
+If you have a choice, Linux should be preferred since it achieved good performance more consistently during our tests.

 Usage examples
 --------------

-This section shortly gives examples how to connect LiberTEM-live to a dectris DCU.
-Depending on you setup, you may want to actively control the detector parameters, synchronization and triggering, which we call :ref:`active mode <dectris active mode>`, or you may just want to listen for ongoing acquisitions, and start a reconstruction once the detector is armed and triggered, which we call the :ref:`passive mode <dectris passive mode>`.
+This section shortly gives examples how to connect LiberTEM-live to a DECTRIS DCU.
+Depending on you setup, you may want to actively control the detector parameters, synchronization and triggering, which we call :ref:`active mode <dectris active mode>`, or you may just want to listen for ongoing acquisitions, and start processing once the detector is armed and triggered, which we call the :ref:`passive mode <dectris passive mode>`.